-Our graduate programs ranks among the top fifteen programs in the country.
-We admit students for the fall semester only, and our goal is to goal of provide a collegial, intimate, and intellectually vibrant learning environment.
-Your GPA, GRE scores, faculty recommendations, personal statement, and writing sample are weighed by several professors in our department, including persons knowledgeable in your area of interest.
+Our graduate programs rank among the top fifteen programs in the country, and our goal is to provide a collegial, intimate, and intellectually vibrant learning environment.
+Your GPA, GRE scores, letters of recommendation, statement of research interests, and writing sample are evaluated by several professors in our department, including faculty knowledgeable in your area of interest.

 Juris Doctor/Master of Arts Application Process

 Apply to the Juris Doctor/Master of Arts dual degree program through the Duke School of Law.
 Note: you are not required to submit GRE scores for this degree program.
 J.D./M.A. applications are first reviewed through the regular Law School process.
 If the Law School intends to admit a candidate to the J.D. program, we then review candidates for admission to our master's program.
 In most cases, we grant admission to the program, sometimes on the condition that specific coursework be completed.
 Please be aware that we do not offer student funding support for the J.D./M.A. degree program.

 Students will be notified they are accepted into the J.D./M.A. program by the School of Law.
 For more information about the dates and timelines for this process, please review their website: http://law.duke.edu/admis/degreeprograms/jd-ma/